spack/spack/lib/spack/docs/packaging_guide.rst

        @when('@1.0.0 %gcc')
        def test(self):
-           # TODO: Add quick checks for version 1.0.0 installed with gcc
+           # TODO: Add quick checks for version 1.0.0 installed with gcc.
+           #
+           # Note: These will be the only checks performed for 1.0.0 +gcc
+           #   and ONLY because this method appears in the package BEFORE
+           #   the one with @when('@0.11.0').
+           pass

+       @when('@0.11.0:')
+       def test(self):
+           # TODO: Add quick checks of installed software for version 0.11.0 on
            pass

 .. note::